classoutfit/OrgChart/README.md

 You can rely on the lft column assuming that the data is neatly stored and maintained (and you can use the Tree->reorder function for that) but in my experience that can add a noticeble performance overhead, especially on larger tables.
 This is because each update cascades further updates that can get into a deep loop.

-To maintain this I add my TreeOrder plugin that contains the TreeOrder behaviour, which is also on my Git page.
+To maintain this I add my TreeOrder plugin that contains the TreeOrder behaviour, which is also on my Git page (https://github.com/classoutfit/TreeOrder).